openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

   - The author is the owner of the repository.
   - The author is a collaborator on the repository.
-  - The author is a public member on the organization of the repository.
+  - The author is a member (public or private) on the repository's organization.
   - The author has permissions to push to branches inside the repository.
   - The pull request author is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the GitHub